Last updated: May 20, 2026

 Second, the chart’s interpretation has to account for the phase, not just the placement.
 A natal Saturn at twenty-eight degrees of Capricorn is a strong placement on its own.
 A natal Saturn at twenty-eight degrees of Capricorn that rose heliacally three days before your birth is a different chart, with a different reading.

 Third, time-lord techniques inherit the prominence.
-When the heliacally emphasized planet’s time-lord period activates (annual profections, zodiacal releasing, firdaria), the chart-wide volume comes with it.
-Brennan documents cases where the prominence-period correlations are sharper than the placements alone would predict.
+When the heliacally emphasized planet’s time-lord period is emphasized (annual profections, zodiacal releasing, firdaria), the chart-wide volume comes with it.
+Brennan documents cases where prominence-period correlations are stronger than the placements alone would suggest.

 How this calculator works

-We compute heliacal data using the JPL DE-440 ephemeris through the NASA ANISE astronomy library, the same source that powers our Hellenistic chart calculator.
+We compute heliacal data using the JPL DE440s planetary ephemeris via ANISE, the same external source stack used by our Hellenistic chart calculator.
 The engine runs on two tracks: one for the traditional planets and one for the named royal stars, because they need different astronomy.

 Planets (Mercury, Venus, Mars, Jupiter, Saturn).
 For each planet, we scan a fifteen-day window on either side of your birth and compute the geocentric ecliptic elongation from the Sun.
 A morning heliacal rising is detected when the planet is west of the Sun and its elongation crosses the body-specific arcus visionis threshold from inside the beams to morning visibility.
 An evening heliacal setting is detected when the planet is east of the Sun and its elongation crosses the threshold from visible to under-beams.
+Mercury and Venus, which swing back and forth across the Sun, are also checked for the other two classical phases: the morning setting (the morning apparition sinking back under the beams) and the evening rising (first visibility in the dusk sky).
+Paulus Alexandrinus keys the prominence rule on the morning appearance for Saturn, Jupiter, and Mars and on the evening appearance for Mercury and Venus, so both kinds of appearance count toward the seven-day window.
 Phase classification at birth (cazimi, combust, under beams, morning star, evening star) uses the same elongation.
 This is the standard astrological treatment of the phasis doctrine, defensible because the traditional planets sit close to the ecliptic (β < 5°) and elongation correlates well with naked-eye visibility for them.
 Planet results are independent of birth location.

 Royal stars (Sirius, Aldebaran, Regulus, Spica, Antares, Fomalhaut, Procyon, Vega).
 Stars sit far from the ecliptic (Sirius β ≈ -39°), so observer latitude shifts when each star is naked-eye visible at dawn by weeks.
 When you provide birth city in the form, we sample each star's altitude at "morning twilight" (sunrise minus 35 minutes, a nautical-twilight proxy) on each day of the scan, using ecliptic-to-equatorial conversion at the obliquity of date and the standard altitude formula on observer latitude / longitude and Greenwich Mean Sidereal Time.
 A morning heliacal rising is the first day the star's altitude crosses 3° upward at dawn; an evening heliacal setting is the first downward crossing.
 Without location, star events are omitted: phase data still lists each star's true geocentric great-circle separation from the Sun (which accounts for ecliptic latitude properly).

-Sources consulted: Hellenistic Astrology (Brennan, 2017) for the seven-day prominence rule and the phasis doctrine; Schaefer (1993, Vistas in Astronomy) for the naked-eye arcus visionis values used in the planet track; Bretagnon's IMCCE algorithm as a cross-reference for Sirius within the 22°–35° North band where his tables apply.
+Sources consulted: Hellenistic Astrology (Brennan, 2017) for the seven-day prominence rule and the phasis doctrine; Schaefer (1993, Vistas in Astronomy) for the naked-eye arcus visionis values used in the planet track; Bretagnon's IMCCE algorithm as a cross-reference for Sirius within the 22° to 35° North band where his tables apply.

 Hellenistic Astrology Chart Calculator